etc5523-2021/Data-Analysis-in-a-Blog-Post/README.md

 # My Blog

-This is the blog of [Sahinya Akila].
+This is the blog of Sahinya Akila.
-The URL of this blog is [https://festive-noether-2e1553.netlify.app/].
+The URL of this blog is https://blogsbysahinya.netlify.app/.

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [United Arab Emirates].
+My selected country is United Arab Emirates.

-The relevant blog post for this assessment is in [blog1].html
+The relevant blog post for this assessment is in blog1.html

 - [x] Selected a country
 - [x] Website with R markdown